gabr1e11/so-simple-theme/en/_posts/_2016-08-28-improbability-engine.md

 > That sounds difficult, sir!

 Well, it is, and it is not.
 It is just not a very efficient thing to do.
 But it was a lot of fun.
-Remember those were the times of Quake and ID Software, and software rendering were still a thing, and assembler ruled the game scene.
+Remember those were the times of Quake and ID Software, and software rendering was still a thing, and assembler ruled the game scene.
 So we tried to learn the basics: Bresenham algorithm, perspective correction, flat and gouraud lighting, BSPs, portals.
 However for some reason I got preempted again by one of the most importants events in my life: I started working in a company!

-And the works was completely unrelated to games, although was really amazing, writing real-time software for a radar company in Spain!
+And the work was completely unrelated to games, although it was really amazing, writing real-time software for a radar company in Spain!

-And then now, when I'm approaching my golden years, retirement lies ahead of me and youth seems nothing but a summer daydream that melted away like a strawberry icecream left alone in the sun[^5], I've decided to write my own engine!
+And then now that I'm approaching my golden years and retirement lies ahead of me, my youth seems nothing but a summer daydream that melted away like a strawberry icecream left alone in the sun[^5], so I've decided to write my own engine!

 > Why?